top of page

 MEALS/KITCHEN

-• Camp meals, other than concert BBQ/Pinto Bean service, are for 2023 Rootpile camp members only.
+Camp meals are for 2026 Rootpile camp members only.
 Campers should not bring Playa friends to meals without permission.

-• Water, Tea & Coffee: In the dining hall, there will be three large containers.
-One will always have cold drinking water, one will have electrolyte water, and the third will have sweet tea.
-We will also have coffee brewing at certain times with our industrial Bunn coffee maker.
+Water, Electrolyte Water & Coffee: In the dining hall, there will be large containers for cold drinking water and also for electrolyte water.
+We will also have coffee brewing every morning.
 There will be a spigot to fill your personal drinking water containers, and there will be a hand washing station in the dining hall.

-• Ice: Ice is for sale at Arctica in Burning Man Center Camp as well as two other locations on Playa.
+Ice: Ice is for sale at Arctica in Burning Man Center Camp as well as two other locations on Playa.
 We will have at least one daily ice run if campers want to place orders/pay and not have to go separately.
-Ice should be stored in each camper's personal ice chest, and not in Rootpile freezers/coolers.
+Ice should be stored in each camper's personal ice chest, and not in Rootpile's freezers/coolers.
 Have cash on hand to buy your ice.
+If you think additional ice runs are needed for camp beyond once per day, we welcome our camp members to take it upon themselves to arrange additional ice runs for camp.

 SHOWERS

-• Two shower rooms with warm water are available so that campers can take one daily shower.
+Two shower rooms (one warm, one cold) are available so that campers can take one daily shower.
 Campers are expected to conserve water as much as possible.

-• Time in the shower room is limited to ten minutes per day.
+Time in the shower room is limited to 15 minutes per day.
 If used more than this, we may run out of water, and shower rooms will be shut down.

 TOILETS